 OVERVIEW

-is the first satellite mission dedicated to the study of noctilucent
+AIM is the first satellite mission dedicated to the study of noctilucent

 or “night-shining” clouds (NLCs) also called Polar